franzbu/EnhancedSpaces.spoon/README.md

   deReferenceKey = '0', -- default: '0'

 ```

+One thing you might want to do sooner rather than later is to set up the feature to [open windows in pre-arranged mSpaces](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#open-windows-in-pre-arranged-mspaces) as it saves you the time and hassle to move windows to their mSpaces and screen positions after EnhancedSpaces is restarted.

 ### Switching Between Windows
 Apart from switching between all of your open windows, for which you can continue using macOS' integrated window switcher (Command-Tab) or the third party switcher of your choice, such as [AltTab](https://alt-tab-macos.netlify.app/), additional possibilities have been implemented in EnhancedSpaces for window-switching, namely (1) switching between the windows on the current mSpace and (2) switching between references of windows ('sticky windows').